How to Remember a Name

 Examine a person's face discreetly when you are introduced.
-Try to find an unusual feature, whether ears, hairline, forehead, eyebrows, eyes, nose, mouth, chin, complexion, etc.
+Try to find a distinctive feature, whether it's their ears, hairline, forehead, eyebrows, eyes, nose, mouth, chin, complexion, or something else.

-Create an association between that characteristic, the face, and the name in your mind.
+Create an association in your mind between that characteristic, the person's face, and their name.
 The association may be to link the person with someone else you know with the same name.
 Alternatively it may be to associate a rhyme or image of the name with the person's face or defining feature.

-When you are introduced, ask for the person to repeat their name.
+When you are introduced, ask the person to repeat their name.
 Use the name yourself as often as possible (without overdoing it!).
-If it is unusual, ask how it is spelled or where it is comes from, and if appropriate, exchange cards.
+If it is unfamiliar, ask how it is spelled.
 Keep in mind that the more often you hear and see the name, the more likely it is to sink in.

 Also, after you have left that person's company, review the name in your mind several times.
 If you are particularly keen you might decide to write it down and make notes.